Håkøya

 The higher elevations on the island are wooded, while residential houses, cabins, and farms are mostly located on the coastal areas.
 The island is connected with Kvaløya by the 330 m long Håkøybrua.
 The original bridge was wooden, but the upper part was replaced with steel and concrete in 2004.

 History

 The German battleship Tirpitz was located at Håkøya starting on 15 October 1944 until 12 November 1944, when it was sunk by British bombers during Operation Catechism.
-A memorial to the roughly 1200 people who died on the Tirpitz now stands on Håkøya.